 Most landlords do a criminal background check as part of the application process.
 There are important things to know about the expectations a landlord might reasonably have and your rights as a prospective tenant.

-There are two background issues that will prevent a person from being able to live in housing that has or currently receives federal funding or to use a rent subsidy that is funded by the federal government, such as a Housing Choice Voucher, HUD 811 PRA unit or tenant-based rental assistance through HOME funding.
-These backgrounds include 1) lifetime sex offense registry requirement; and 2) conviction of the production of methamphetamine on federally assisted property.
+There are two background issues that will prevent a person from being able to live in housing that has or currently receives federal funding or to use a rent subsidy that is funded by the federal government.
+These rent subsidies include, the Housing Choice Voucher program, the HUD 811 Project Rental Assistance program, HOME funded tenant-based rental assistance programs, project-based rent subsidies provided to a property by a public housing authority, state funded rent subsidy programs such as the DDA Rent Subsidy program, the Money Follows the Person Bridge Subsidy program and the Weinberg Apartments program.
+These backgrounds that will prevent someone from being housed include 1) having a lifetime sex offense registry requirement; and 2) conviction of the production of methamphetamine on federally assisted property.

 Other Convictions: